WiseEarthTechnology/CrisisCommunicator/webapp/README.md

 For installation instructions, see INSTALL.

-For copyright information, See LICENSE.
+For copyright information, see LICENSE.

-For list of developers, See DEVELOPERS.
+For list of developers, see DEVELOPERS.

 To contribute, see https://github.com/WiseEarthTechnology/CrisisCommunicator/wiki/Development